-- i. has important connectivity value allowing dispersal of indigenous fauna between different areas; - ii. has an important buffering function to protect values of an adjacent area or feature; - iii. is important for indigenous fauna during some part of their life cycle. - 33.2.1.9 Recognise opportunities for subdivision, use and development to enhance biodiversity values. - 33.2.1.10 Facilitate and support restoration of degraded natural ecosystems and indigenous habitats using indigenous species that naturally occur and/ or previously occurred in the area. - 33.2.2 Objective Significant Natural Areas are protected, maintained and enhanced.
+- has important connectivity value allowing dispersal of indigenous fauna between different areas; - has an important buffering function to protect values of an adjacent area or feature: - iii. is important for indigenous fauna during some part of their life cycle. - 33.2.1.9 Recognise opportunities for subdivision, use and development to enhance biodiversity values. - 33.2.1.10 Facilitate and support restoration of degraded natural ecosystems and indigenous habitats using indigenous species that naturally occur and/ or previously occurred in the area. - 33.2.2 Objective Significant Natural Areas are protected, maintained and enhanced.

-- 33.2.2.1 a.
-Protect and enhance indigenous vegetation within scheduled Significant Natural Areas, and those other areas that meet the criteria in Policy 33.2.1.8, by ensuring: - i. indigenous biodiversity values that contribute to its significance are not reduced; and - ii. significant adverse effects on other values of the area or habitat are avoided. - b.
-This policy does not apply to proposals for the upgrading or development of the National Grid (refer to Policy 30.2.8.2A). - 33.2.2.2 Allow the clearance of indigenous vegetation within Significant Natural Areas only where clearance is undertaken in a manner that retains the indigenous biodiversity values that contribute to the significance of the Significant Natural Area. - 33.2.2.3 Provide for small scale, low impact indigenous vegetation clearance to enable the maintenance of existing fences and tracks in recognition that the majority of Significant Natural Areas are located within land used for rural activities. - 33.2.2.4 Recognise and encourage opportunities to protect and enhance the values of Significant Natural Areas. - 33.2.2.5 Recognise the benefits of enabling access to Significant Natural Areas while maintaining, protecting or enhancing the values that contribute to their significance. - 33.2.3 Objective Land use and development maintains indigenous biodiversity values
+- 33.2.2.1 Protect and enhance Avoid the clearance of indigenous vegetation within scheduled Significant Natural Areas, and those other areas that meet the criteria in Policy 33.2.1.8, by ensuring: - a. that would reduce-indigenous biodiversity values that contribute to its significance are not reduced; and - b. significant adverse effects on other values of the area or habitat are avoided. - 33.2.2.2 Allow the clearance of indigenous vegetation within Significant Natural Areas only in exceptional circumstances and ensure that where clearance is undertaken in a manner that retains the indigenous biodiversity values that contribute to the significance of the Significant Natural Area. - 33.2.2.3 Provide for small scale, low impact indigenous vegetation clearanceremoval to enable the maintenance of existing fences and tracks in recognition that the majority of Significant Natural Areas are located within land used for rural activities. - 33.2.2.4 Recognise and encourage opportunities to protect and enhance the values of Significant Natural Areas. - 33.2.2.5 Recognise the benefits of enabling access to Significant Natural Areas while maintaining, protecting or enhancing the values that contribute to their significance. - 33.2.3 Objective Land use and development maintains indigenous biodiversity values

-Ensure the clearance of indigenous vegetation within the margins of water bodies does not reduce natural character and indigenous biodiversity values, or create erosion.
+- 33.2.3.1 Ensure the clearance of indigenous vegetation within the margins of water bodies does not reduce natural character and indigenous biodiversity values, or create erosion. - 33.2.3.2 Encourage opportunities to remedy address adverse effects through the retention, rehabilitation or protection of the same indigenous vegetation community elsewhere on the site, subject to Policy 33.2.1.6(d) and (e). - 33.2.3.3 Encourage the retention and enhancement of indigenous vegetation including in locations that have potential for regeneration, or provide stability, or connectivity and particularly where productive values are low, or in riparian areas or gullies.

-- 33.2.3.2 Encourage opportunities to address adverse effects through the retention, rehabilitation or protection of the same indigenous vegetation community elsewhere on the site, subject to Policy 33.2.1.6(d) and (e). - 33.2.3.3 Encourage the retention and enhancement of indigenous vegetation including in locations that have potential for regeneration, or provide stability, or connectivity and particularly where productive values are low, or in riparian areas or gullies. - 33.2.4 Objective Indigenous biodiversity and landscape values of alpine environments are protected from the effects of vegetation clearance and exotic tree and shrub planting.
+- Have regard to any areas in the vicinity of the indigenous vegetation proposed to be cleared, that constitute the same habitat or species which are protected by covenants or other formal protection mechanisms. - 33.2.4 Objective Indigenous biodiversity and landscape values of alpine environments are protected from the effects of vegetation clearance and exotic tree and shrub planting.

-- 33.2.4.1 Protect the alpine environments from vegetation clearance as those environments contribute to the distinct indigenous biodiversity and landscape qualities of the District and are vulnerable to change. - 33.2.4.2 Protect the alpine environment from degradation due to planting and spread of exotic species.
+- Protect the alpine environments from vegetation clearance as those environments contribute to the distinct indigenous biodiversity and landscape qualities of the District and are vulnerable to change. - 33.2.4.2 Protect the alpine environment from degradation due to planting and spread of exotic species.